vispy/vispy/doc/getting_started/modern-gl.rst

 Learning Modern 3D Graphics Programming
 ---------------------------------------

-`This book <https://paroj.github.io/gltut/>`_ is intended to teach you how to be a graphics programmer.
+The book `Learning Modern 3D Graphics Programming <https://paroj.github.io/gltut/>`_ by Jason L. McKesson is intended to teach you how to be a graphics programmer.
 It is not aimed at any particular graphics field;
 it is designed to cover most of the basics of 3D rendering.
 So if you want to be a game developer, a CAD program designer, do some computer visualization, or any number of things, this book can still be an asset for you.
 This does not